YuriManna/Project_2-1_Group16/README.md

 **Version:** 1.0

 ## Overview
 Welcome to Project 2.1, a Java version of the game Quarto developed by Group 16.
 In this project, we aim to create an exciting implementation of the popular board game Quarto.
-This version is designed to be played between human players, and we have plans to implement AI opponents in the near future.
+This version is designed to be played between human players.
+We have plans to implement AI opponents in the near future, which you can already try out (currently without the GUI).

 ## Table of Contents
 1. [Prerequisites](#prerequisites)